WProbot/simple-vps-monitoring/README.md

 Memory/CPU usage graph is generated using [Google Charts](https://developers.google.com/chart) scripts.
 Intended to run on remote server to provide quick access to usage logs via browser.

+## How to use (with setup.sh)
+Simply download and run setup.sh script.
+It will configure monitoring script and cron job definition.

 ## How to use
 Place the script in convenient location, add execute permissions and add a cron job definition.